-I shall not go into the speculations of Thureau-Dangin, Neugebauer and others concerning its origin: before the metrological and numerical notations of the protoliterate period were deciphered, [42] all such attempts had to remain speculations - some of them sensible, some of them definitely not sensible, but never more than speculations.
+I shall not go into the speculations of Thureau-Dangin, Neugebauer and others concerning its origin: before the metrological and numerical notations of the protoliterate period were deciphered,42 all such attempts had to remain speculations - some of them sensible, some of them definitely not sensible, but never more than speculations.

-Until this point, [Ungnad 1917] was not mentioned, even though this publication was often referred to during the critical years.
+Until this point, (Ungnad 1917) was not mentioned, even though this publication was often referred to during the critical years.
 It was important both for the information it gave and for the problematic traces it left.

-Ungnad discussed (pp. 41f) the boasting of Assurbanipal that he was able to "u-pa-tar I.GI A.DU.E itguruti".
-He pointed out that itguru (< $eg\bar{e}rum$, "to twist", "to be(come) twisted/confused/...") meant "complicated", and took $pat\bar{a}rum$ to mean "solve" (that is, solve problems).
-Since A.DU can be read a . r á , a term familiar from tables of multiplication as well as lexical lists, it had to mean "multiplication"; finally, concerning I.GI, a phonetic writing of i g i , he explained with reference to [Hilprecht 1906: 21ff] that [x] IGI y GÁL.BI = z means that [x]: y = z, that is, that the term refers to division - which of course seemed to make beautiful company with the multiplication.
-On the whole, Assurbanipal was thus supposed to have boasted that he was able to solve complicated problems of division and multiplication.
-This interpretation of the quotation was still repeated by Adam Falkenstein in [1953: 126].
+Ungnad discussed (pp. 41f) the boasting of Assurbanipal that he was able to "u-pa-ṭar I.GI A.DU.E it-gu-ru-ti".
+He pointed out that itguru ($<eg\bar{e}rum$, "to twist", "to be(come) twisted/confused/...") meant "complicated", and took paṭārum to mean "solve" (that is, solve problems).
+Since A.DU can be read a.rá, a term familiar from tables of multiplication as well as lexical lists, it had to mean "multiplication"; finally, concerning I.GI, a phonetic writing of igi, he claimed with reference to (Hilprecht 1906: 21f) that [x] IGI y GÁL.BI = z means that [x]: y=z, that is, that the term refers to division - which of course seemed to make beautiful company with the multiplication.43 On the whole, Assurbanipal was thus supposed to have boasted that he was able to solve complicated problems of division and multiplication.
+This interpretation of the quotation was still repeated by Adam Falkenstein in (1953: 126), whereas (Fincke 2003: 111) "straightens" it into "I solved complicated mathematical problems".